 - Instagram for Reels, Stories, and building a closer relationship with fans.
 See promoting music on Instagram.

 Consistency beats perfection.
 A few posts a week, every week, outperforms an occasional polished campaign.
+If you want the bigger picture, our overview of music marketing strategies that actually work ties these tactics into a coherent whole.

 Make your music findable